LDSSA/ds-prep-course-2023/github.md

 ### 2.4 Clone the `ds-prep-course-2023` repository

 Let's clone the [`ds-prep-course-2023`](https://github.com/LDSSA/ds-prep-course-2023) repository.
-This is where all of the learning materials will be made available, as the academy progresses.
+This is where all of the learning materials will be made available as the prep course progresses.
 You will be getting them (pulling) from there.

 **Step 1:** Open a terminal (or use one you've already opened) and enter the `projects` folder: